tanvirahmedme/tanvirahmedme.github.io/_projects/1_project.md

 ---

-A fully custom **wearable sensor collar** that monitors cattle and predicts their behavior — grazing, walking, resting, and other — from on-animal motion and location data, in real time.
+A fully custom **wearable sensor collar** that monitors cattle and predicts their behavior (grazing, walking, resting, and other) from on-animal motion and location data, in real time.
 I built the entire system end to end: schematic and multi-layer **PCB design**, a rugged 3D-printed **enclosure**, **embedded firmware** for sensor acquisition and logging, the **machine learning** pipeline that classifies behavior, and a **deployed real-time dashboard** served from a FastAPI backend.
-The collar streams telemetry to a local edge server or autonomous agricultural rover, laying the groundwork for closed-loop, autonomous livestock management.
-Built and field-validated on cattle at the Texas State University Freeman Center, under USDA-NIFA Grant 2023-77040-41262.
+The collar is designed to stream telemetry to a local server or, in future work, an autonomous agricultural rover, laying the groundwork for closed-loop livestock management.
+Built and field-tested on a steer at the Texas State University Freeman Center, under USDA-NIFA Grant 2023-77040-41262.

 <div class="row justify-content-sm-center">
     <div class="col-sm-12 mt-3 mt-md-0">